-An engineer that works in the field of nanotechnology is a person who works around the smallest, most amazing fragments of science.
-From storing and altering things on the cellular level to creating new, tiny pieces of electronics, nanotechnology and the engineers that work within it are the cream of the crop, with acute attention to detail and a strong drive to succeed.
+A nanotechnology engineer is someone who works around the smallest, most amazing fragments of science.
+From storing and altering things on the cellular level, to creating new, tiny pieces of electronics, nanotechnology engineers are the cream of the crop, possessing an acute attention to detail and a strong drive to make things better.

-An engineer in nanotechnology is a scientist that seeks to learn new things that can change the face of health, science, technology, and the environment on a molecular level.
-They test for pollutants, create powders to enrich our foods and medicines, and they can study the smallest fragments of DNA.
-They can even manipulate cells, proteins, and other chemicals from the body.
+A nanotechnology engineer seeks to learn new things that can change the face of health, science, technology, and the environment on a molecular level.
+They test for pollutants, create powders to enrich our foods and medicines, and study the smallest fragments of DNA.
+They can even manipulate cells, proteins, and other chemicals from within the body.

-Engineers that work with nanoelectronics will create smaller, more efficient chips, cards, and even smaller computer parts to make products that can do as much as bigger products without so much e-waste.
+Nanotechnology engineers that work with nanoelectronics will create smaller, more efficient chips, cards, and even smaller computer parts to make products that can do as much as bigger products without so much electronic waste.

 Behind the scenes, these engineers must be good at paperwork and detailed description writing.
 They are responsible for writing extremely detailed reports describing their findings in their specific experiments.

-The workplace is most likely within a science research facility, a pharmaceutical company, or a medical supplies and equipment company, though many engineers work for semiconductor manufacturing companies too.
+The workplace is most likely within a science research facility, a pharmaceutical company, or a medical supplies and equipment company, though there are many engineers who work for semiconductor manufacturing companies.

 What is Nanotechnology?